Mease History, Family Crest & Coats of Arms

 - Robert Mease (b.
 1756), American politician, Mayor of Alexandria, Virginia, 1794-95

-- Henry U. Mease, American Democrat politician, Alternate Delegate to Democratic National Convention from Iowa, 1936, 1944, 1952
+- Henry U. Mease, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Iowa, 1936, 1944, 1952

 - H. Warren Mease, American Republican politician, Chair of Ocean County Republican Party, 1945